Updated September 2017

 This category covers broadband connectivity and basic conduit access to the Internet.
 This category does not include charges for content, equipment purchases, or other services beyond basic conduit access to the Internet.
-This service type also covers lit or dark fiber and, in special circumstances, self-provisioning of dark fiber.
+This service type also includes leased lit fiber, leased dark fiber, and self-provisioned networks.

 This service type includes local and long distance wired telephone service; interconnected Voice over Internet Protocol (VoIP), and cellular phone service (excluding data plans, text messaging and voicemail which are ineligible); and Centrex service.
 Digital Subscriber Line (DSL), T-1, T-3, and satellite services are also eligible.

 Voice Services are subject to a voice phasedown of 20 percent each funding year until Funding Year (FY) 2019 when voice services will no longer be funded.

 For example, an applicant with a 90 percent Category One discount would be eligible for a 70 percent discount on voice services in FY2015, a 50 percent discount in FY2016, a 30 percent discount in FY2017, and so on.

 Starting in FY2015, VoIP is only eligible under the Voice Services category.

 These two service types include eligible products, such as access points, routers, switches, hubs, and wiring.
 Eligible products are located at the applicant site and must be necessary to transport information to classrooms or publicly accessible areas of a library.